changeworld/azure-docs.pl-pl/articles/blockchain/workbench/use-api.md

 ## <a name="list-smart-contract-instances-for-a-workflow"></a>Wyświetlanie listy wystąpień kontraktu inteligentnego dla przepływu pracy

-Gdy użytkownik wybierze odpowiedni przepływ pracy, ten przypadek **transferu zasobów**spowoduje pobranie wszystkich wystąpień kontraktu inteligentnego dla określonego przepływu pracy.
-Te informacje służą do wyświetlania wszystkich wystąpień inteligentnych kontraktów dla przepływu pracy.
-Można też pozwolić użytkownikom na głębokie szczegółowe w dowolne z pokazanych wystąpień kontraktu inteligentnego.
+Once a user selects the applicable workflow, this case **Asset Transfer**, the blockchain client will retrieve all smart contract instances for the specified workflow.
+You can use this information to show all smart contract instances for the workflow.
+Or you can allow users to deep dive into any of the shown smart contract instances.
 W tym przykładzie zakładamy, ze użytkownik chce wejść w interakcję z jednym z wystąpień kontraktu inteligentnego, aby wykonać akcję.

 Użyj [interfejsu API pobierania kontraktów](/rest/api/azure-blockchain-workbench/contractsv2/contractsget):